 Starting or growing a new business can be financially draining.
-I will, of course, tell you that money spent on an experienced graphic designer is a worthwhile investment that will help your business thrive.
-I also know that you need to manage your expenses, so here are a few tips to help you save a little money.
+As a graphic designer, I obviously believe wholeheartedly that money spent on an experienced graphic designer is a worthwhile investment that will help your business thrive.
+I also know that you need to manage your expenses.
+Here are a few tips to help you save a little money.

 Talk to your graphic designer in advance about your needs